Medically Reviewed byDr. Dhanushika Dilshani

 Systemic Vitality and Pelvic Health

 Maintaining pelvic health requires balanced digestion and clean body channels.
 To understand how metabolic toxins build up and affect the body's organs, read our clinical guide on understanding Ama and chronic inflammation.
 To protect your body's immune defenses and support tissue health, read our post on the concept of Agni and digestive health.
-Additionally, to learn how pelvic floor rehabilitation is managed through physiotherapy, explore our guide on pelvic floor dysfunction and assessment.

 King Charles III's public disclosure of his prostate treatment has brought vital attention to a key area of men's health.
 By combining modern clinical check-ups with the traditional wisdom of Ayurvedic Apana Vata and Vatashthila protocols, men can support their prostate health, improve urinary function, and maintain pelvic vitality as they age.
 The goal is to calm the pelvic dryness, clear tissue congestion, and build a strong foundation for long-term health and longevity.